apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Put differently

-*it isn't enough for HDFS Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`.
+*it isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`.
 Failure to do so must be considered regressions*